drhaynes/battle-ready-rails/README.md

 * Fork from Git repo
 * Setup pg locally for development
-* Setup & deploy to Heoku
+* Setup & deploy to Heroku

 More detail to be added to this section at a later date.